Keeping your child safe

 Visitors receive a copy of our laminated ‘safeguarding sheet’ to read prior to entering the school.

 Keeping safe is embedded through our curriculum and schools ethos.
-It is discretely taught to all pupils within our PSHE curriculum, also then again in science.
+It is discretely taught to all pupils within our PSHE and RSE curriculum, also then again in science.

 Promoting Core Values/SMSC